Camp Speicher: Overview

 During the start of the Iraq War in 2003, the main runway and some taxiways were cut by bomb hits, and the large main hangar structure was destroyed.
 The remains of the other large hangar next to it burned down in a large fire in July 2003.
-The original unit to take control of the base was Aco 14th Engineer BN, 555th Engineer Group, 1-10th Cavalry of the 4th Infantry Division.
+The original unit to take control of the base was the Quick Reaction Force platoon of the 704th Division Support Battalion, 4th Infantry Division, who received the hand off from the Marines.
+Then to Alpha Co., 14th Engineer BN, 555th Engineer Group, 1-10th Cavalry of the 4th Infantry Division.
 The base was then handed over to the 4th Aviation Brigade of the 4th Infantry Division in the second week of the war.

 The Americans originally christened the base Forward Logistics Base (FLB) Sycamore, but the name was later changed to Forward Operating Base Speicher and then Contingency Operating Base Speicher.
 The name was changed in honor of Scott Speicher, an American pilot who was shot down in 1991 during the Gulf War.

 American soldiers, civilians, and contractors had access to a variety of amenities over the course of the American presence at the base.
 The base had a large Post Exchange (PX), as well as several American fast food restaurants, including Subway, Burger King, and Pizza Hut.